 On a national level OPSA works with other polytechnics & universities to represent the common and collective concerns of students; eg better living standards and student debt.
 OPSA works with NZUSA, the national student organisation, representing students at universities, polytechnics and colleges.

 OPSA provides representation from your classroom up.
-This is provided through OPSA representitives sitting on or working with various Polytechnic committees and boards, right down to class level with your Class Rep. This means that someone is keeping an eye out for policies and decisions that effect you as a student.
+This is provided through OPSA representatives sitting on or working with various Polytechnic committees and boards, right down to class level with your Programme Rep. This means that someone is keeping an eye out for policies and decisions that effect you as a student.
 It also means you have a voice when such decisions are being made.

 OPSA also works with the Dunedin City Council, and other local bodies, to represent students’ needs and views.
 OPSA makes regular submissions to the DCC and other bodies, and sits on various working parties and committees to ensure a student perspective and concerns are not neglected.

-Each class should have at least one Class Rep. Class Reps can be your first point of call with a complaint or problem.
-If you need to know who your class rep is contact the OPSA Secretary.
+Each class should have at least one Programme Rep. Programme Reps can be your first point of call with a complaint or problem.
+If you need to know who your Programme Rep is contact the OPSA Secretary.

 An essential part of OPSA is the Student Reps, students who choose to get involved in making a difference.
 Being a Student Rep only requires a few hours of your time each semester and gives you valuable experience in committee work, problem solving, communication, mediation/negotiation.
 To become a Student Rep, contact OPSA Secretary.